You are currently viewing February 2025 – Paphos & London

 Luckily, there was plenty of wood for the fire, and the hosts had electric blankets for the beds.

-The villa seemed to be holding the cold like a refrigerator.
+The villa seemed to be retaining the cold like a refrigerator.
 It was far warmer outside than it was inside!

 The Cats